-It is legal for a person over the age of 18 to possess self-defense sprays in the District of Columbia, such as mace or pepper spray.
+It is legal to possess self-defense sprays in the District of Columbia, such as mace or pepper spray.

 However, under D.C.
 Official Code § 7-2502.12, the only legal types of self-defense sprays are “a mixture of a lacrimator including chloroacetophenone, alphacloroacetophenone, phenylchloromethylketone, orthochloriobenazaim-alononitrile or oleoresin capsicum.”
 Additionally, the self-defense spray must be propelled from an aerosol container, labeled with clearly written instructions for use, and dated with its anticipated useful life.
 A person may use a self-defense spray only as reasonable force to defend themselves or their property and only if the self-defense sprays meets the requirements above.

 A person 18 years or older may possess a stun gun in the District of Columbia; it may only be used to protect themselves or their property.
 No one other than a law enforcement officer is allowed to possess a stun gun in a building or office occupied by the District of Columbia government, a penal institution, secure juvenile residential facility, a halfway house, any building that is occupied by a children’s facility, preschool, elementary or secondary school, any building or grounds in which the owner or occupant clearly posts forbidding the carrying of a stun gun.